LuxL-lux/lazygit/docs/Config.md

 Notes:

-- If any `before` command fails, Lazygit aborts the action and subsequent hooks for that key.
+- If any `before` command fails (non-zero exit code), Lazygit aborts the action and shows the error. `after` hook failures are surfaced as errors as well.
+- `abortOnSuccess: true` lets a hook cancel the action even when the command succeeds.
+Use `abortMessage` to control the toast shown to the user.
 - `after` commands only run after Lazygit finishes all work (including async tasks such as pushes, fetches, or background jobs started by the handler).
 - When multiple hooks match the same action, Lazygit executes all `before` commands in order, then the action, then all `after` commands in order.
 - To chain Lazygit’s own actions, call the `lazygit` CLI inside a hook, or use custom keybindings that wrap these hooks.
+- Hooks run inside the repository root.
+You can verify the example above by checking `/tmp/lazygit-actionhooks-before`, `/tmp/lazygit-actionhooks-after`, `/tmp/lazygit-actionhooks-reminder`, and `/tmp/lazygit-hook.log`.